MLM Solutions

 What is Direct Selling?

-Direct selling is a business model in which products or services are sold straight to the consumer through a network of independent sellers.
-There’s no requirement for a fixed retail outlet to sell products.
-The distributors use face-to-face selling, home parties, one-to-one appointments, or online social selling to generate sales.
+Direct selling is a business model in which products or services are sold straight to the consumer through a network of independent sellers, often supported by a reliable direct selling software solution to manage distributors, track commissions, and streamline sales operations.

 The core features that attract brands to use direct selling are low fixed overhead, personal selling, and a reliance on direct relationships rather than shopfront traffic.
 For example, an independent consultant can host a party at home for skincare product demonstrations and sell directly to interested people.
 For every successful sale, the distributor earns a margin or commission, based on the company's compensation plan.